lino-framework/book/docs/dev/overview.rst

 - The :mod:`lino` package contains the core of the framework and includes the :doc:`/specs/modlib`.

-- The :mod:`getlino` package contains the Lino installer.
+- The :ref:`getlino` package contains the Lino installer.
 See :ref:`getlino`.

 - The :mod:`lino_xl` package contains the :ref:`xl`.